-If Lucid plastic is considered durable, then the Fuzion plastic is near indestructible.
-It is more durable than Lucid.
+If Lucid plastic is considered highly durable, then the Fuzion plastic is durable.
+It is just as, or not quite as durable as Lucid.
 It takes all the polymers of Lucid plus one special polymer that provides more grip.
 Unlike Lucid, Fuzion plastic is non-translucent – it’s opaque.
 Plus, discs made of Fuzion plastic tend to have a shine.

 How They Fly

 In terms of how they fly, discs made from Lucid plastic are more overstable than Fuzion plastic.
 What does this mean?